The Cars (album): Release

-Critical reception

-Critically, the album was well received.
+Reception and legacy

+The Cars was well received by music critics.
 "The pop songs are wonderful", Rolling Stone critic Kit Rachlis stated in his 1978 review, adding: "Easy and eccentric at the same time, all are potential hits."
 He found that "the album comes apart only when it becomes arty and falls prey to producer Roy Thomas Baker's lacquered sound and the group's own penchant for electronic effects."

 Robert Christgau of The Village Voice wrote, "Ric Ocasek writes catchy, hardheaded-to-coldhearted songs eased by wryly rhapsodic touches, the playing is tight and tough, and it all sounds wonderful on the radio.
 But though on a cut-by-cut basis Roy Thomas Baker's production adds as much as it distracts, here's hoping the records get rawer."

 In a retrospective review, AllMusic's Greg Prato praised The Cars as "a genuine rock masterpiece" and stated that "all nine tracks are new wave/rock classics", concluding: "With flawless performances, songwriting, and production, the Cars' debut remains one of rock's all-time classics."
-In 2000, it was voted number 384 in Colin Larkin's All Time Top 1000 Albums.
-Rolling Stone ranked The Cars at number 282 on its 2003 list of the "500 Greatest Albums of All Time", with the ranking slipping to number 284 in the 2012 update of the list, and to number 353 in the 2020 update.

 Elliot Easton said of the album, "We used to joke that the first album should be called The Cars' Greatest Hits.
 We knew that a lot of great bands fall through the cracks.
 But we were getting enough feedback from people we respected to know that we were on the right track."

+Retrospective rankings

+In 2000, it was voted number 384 in Colin Larkin's All Time Top 1000 Albums.
+Rolling Stone ranked The Cars at number 282 on its 2003 list of the "500 Greatest Albums of All Time", with the ranking slipping to number 284 in the 2012 update of the list, and to number 353 in the 2020 update.

+Accolades

+It was inducted into the National Recording Registry on April 16, 2024, for being "culturally, historically or aesthetically significant".